sp4rr0w-j4ck/esp32-nrf24l01-diagnostic-tool/README.md

 6. Observe the diagnostic result.

 ---
+MIT License

+Copyright (c) 2026 Sugeeth Gopi

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files...
 ## Purpose

 This project was created to quickly verify whether an nRF24L01 module is correctly connected and responding before integrating it into larger wireless communication projects.